 Define any rules you have already listed in either of these documents.

-After locating this information, you will need to analyze it to determine which rules should be determined for your members.
+After locating this information, you will need to analyze it to determine which rules should be determined for your members based on your ideal membership model.
 For example, if you have declared that your members will pay dues, you should create a rule stating that members should pay dues, and even list the amount and dates that they need to pay by.

 Pro Tip: If you do decide to charge dues, make sure to be as explicit as possible with what kind of fees you are charging and why.
 This includes information like if you are offering payment plans, the payment methods accepted, and if dues are paid according to the calendar year, anniversary date, or academic year.

 There are some other places you will need to look before considering membership rules, including national and state nonprofit laws.

 Each state has different requirements for how your nonprofit organization should operate, including the rules and rights of your members.
 Be sure to check with your state to determine if there is anything you need to take into consideration when forming your membership rules.

 To check on national regulations for nonprofit organizations, you can check the Model Nonprofit Corporation Act, which includes provisions for the legal rights of members.

 Pro Tip: To ensure your organization complies with state and federal nonprofit laws, we recommend seeking legal advice, such as an attorney specializing in nonprofit organizations, or more budget-friendly options like legal aid centers and college legal clinics (don’t worry - these are supervised by professionals).